matsuolab/BREMEN/README.md

 ```

 You can use four pre-trained policies of BREMEN `ant`, `half_cheetah`, `hopper`, `walker2d`.
+(This process requires offline data for the normalization of state and action.)

 ## Run deployment-efficient experiments
 Run BREMEN in deployment-efficient experiments using the following command: